Hispanics and Latinos in New York City

-According to the U.S. Census Bureau, They were almost two-and-a-half million Hispanics (2,490,350) living in New York City in 2020.
+According to the U.S. Census Bureau, there were about 2.5 million (2,490,350) Hispanics living in New York City in 2020.

 Latino immigrants are concentrated in Queens and the Bronx.
 Dominicans are the largest foreign Latino born group in New York City, followed by Mexicans.

 People from Spain have been present in the city since early European colonization.